 The approach builds on existing tools and standards and makes use of prevailing and approved data sources.
 Where appropriate, the methodology uses the same approach and assumptions used to calculate the All-Island Capacity Requirement.
-The approach is consistent with that used to identify transmission network constraints and their corresponding reinforcements as detailed in the All-Island system will continue to require investment in ancillary services which is not addressed as part of this scope of work.
+The approach is consistent with that used to identify transmission network constraints and their corresponding reinforcements as detailed in the All-Island Ten Year Transmission Forecast Statement.

+The methodology focuses on power transfer constraints only.
+Safe and secure operation of the power system will continue to require investment in ancillary services which is not addressed as part of this scope of work.